-In January 1978, the District joined together with other districts in the state to form the Unemployment Compensation Pool (Pool).
+In January 1978, the District joined with other school districts in the state to form the Unemployment Compensation Pool (Pool).
 The Pool is organized pursuant to Title 50.44 RCW for the purpose of managing unemployment compensation payroll taxes and employee claims.
-Membership is established by execution of an agreement between the CR ESD 113 and each local school district.
+Membership is established by execution of an agreement between the CR ESD 113 and each member school district.